Neutron star crust and outer core equation of state from chiral effective field theory with quantified uncertainties: Chiral EFT and order-by-order results

 The contributions up to a given order $k$ are given by $E_k(n,x)$, i.e.,

 while $\delta E_k(n,x)$ is the EFT truncation uncertainty at this order, which includes the contributions from all higher orders beyond $k$:

 The dimensionful reference energy $E_{\text{ref}}(n,x)$ is introduced to set the scale of the observable, such that the coefficients $c_i$ are dimensionless and of natural size, i.e., of order 1.
-For the reference energy per particle $E_{\text{ref}}/A$, we follow Ref.~\cite{Drischler:2020hwi_EOS,Drischler:2020yad_matter} and first explore
+For the reference energy per particle $E_{\text{ref}}/A$, we follow Ref.~\cite{Drischler:2020hwi_EOS,Drischler:2020yad_matter} (indicated as BQ) and first explore

 with nuclear saturation density $n_0=0.16\fmiq$.
-This relation is inspired by the density dependence of a non-interacting Fermi gas and is adjusted to agree overall with the leading-order (LO) predictions of PNM and SNM.
+This relation is inspired by the density dependence of a non-interacting Fermi gas and is adjusted to give a reasonable energy at saturation density.
+Moreover, this reference scale is overall consistent with leading-order (LO) predictions of PNM and SNM~\cite{Drischler:2020hwi_EOS,Drischler:2020yad_matter}.
 For PNM the density dependence is also that of the unitary Fermi gas, while the coefficient matches reasonable values of the symmetry energy.
 Note that this reference energy is independent of the proton fraction~$x$.
 We will consider a more suitable choice to cover asymmetric matter with arbitrary proton fraction below.

+With these choices for the reference energy and the expansion parameter, the expansion coefficients are determined according to Eq.~\eqref{eq:contributions} from the asymmetric matter results of the energy per particle for the available orders.
 Figure~\ref{fig:c_n} shows the resulting expansion coefficients $c_2(n,x)$, $c_3(n,x)$, and $c_4(n,x)$ at fixed proton fraction as a function of density from $n= 0.06 \fmiq$ to $2 n_0$.
 We find values of the coefficients in the range $c_i(n,x) \approx [-3,7]$ at all orders.
 Generally, the values tend to be largest for SNM ($x=0.5$) and increase towards larger densities.
 The significant change in size from NLO ($c_2$) to N$^2$LO~($c_3$) is due to the contributions of 3N interactions that enter at this order.
 Their contributions are especially prominent at larger densities.
 Figure~\ref{fig:c_x} shows the expansion coefficients, but at fixed densities as a function of proton fraction up to $x=0.7$.
 Due to the approximate isospin symmetry, the results are to a very good approximation symmetric around $x=0.5$.